freenas/freenas-docs/userguide/intro.rst

   significant speed difference when listing a large number of snapshots or when deleting multiple snapshots and large files.

-* The algorithm used for scrubs has received many improvements which will be most noticable on defragmented pools.
+* The algorithm used for scrubs and resilvers has received many improvements which will be most noticable on defragmented pools.

 * The Dojo Toolkit has been updated to version 1.12.2.